 Electric toothbrush features

 The number of features available on electric toothbrushes is extensive.
 We’ve tested them all, and we outline which we think are the most important in our toothbrush buyer’s guide.
-Whilst many of these could potentially apply to children, less are relevant or desired.
+Whilst many of these could potentially apply to children, fewer of these features are relevant or desired.
 The few that stand out for us are:

 - Design & size